Grandmaster Flash: Innovations

 A Technics SL-1200MK2 turntable formerly belonging to Grandmaster Flash is exhibited as a symbol for hip-hop culture in the National Museum of American History.

-Grandmaster Flash observed the styles of the smooth transitions of a disco DJ versus the non-fluid non-BPM-matched transitions of early DJing.
-He chose to complete his studies with the former.
-Grandmaster Flash came up with a fingertip-to-vinyl and crossfader technique called the Quick Mix Theory.
-In doing this, he figured out a mathematical way to cut, paste, repeat, and extend a very minuscule piece of an existing composition.
+When observing the differences between the smooth transitions of a disco DJ and the poorly-beat-matched transitions of early DJing, Grandmaster Flash took inspiration from the former to form a fingertip-to-vinyl and crossfader technique called the Quick Mix Theory.
+This technique was a mathematical way to cut, paste, repeat, and extend a very minuscule piece of an existing composition.
 This innovation took place in two places in the Bronx.
 The first location was his parents' house, 2730 Dewey Ave in the Throggs Neck Projects of the Bronx.
 The completion of the Quick Mix Theory was done at 927 Fox Street in the Hunts Point Area of the Bronx.

 The Quick Mix Theory gave birth to techniques such as cutting, scratching, and transforming.